zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * Both names can be resolved to A and AAAA via CNAME and give correct IP.

 ### CHILD-NS-CNAME-3
-Zone is delegated to two NS that are not in-domain, where both NS names are aliases (CNAME) to other names out of zone.
+Zone is delegated to two NS that are out-of-domain, where both NS names are aliases (CNAME) to other names out of zone.

 * Zone: child.parent.child-ns-cname-3.methodsv2.xa